Keeping Shipping Costs Low for International Fulfillment

 E-commerce has helped level the playing field for small businesses, and the ability to ship globally grants yet another advantage.
 Business to consumer e-commerce sales exploded to over 1.2 trillion dollars in recent years and continues to expand.
 While many business owners may be intimidated by the complexities of international fulfillment, the obstacles are not insurmountable.

-One common obstacle involves the cost of shipping for international sales.
+One common obstacle involves the cost of international business shipping.
 Here’s how to reduce international shipping costs, so you can send your e-commerce items around the globe and still improve your bottom line.

 Research Your Options

 Many retailers get rates from major shipping contractors like UPS and USPS and assume the large carriers are their only options.
 A wide range of regional and international carriers are available for air and ground transport.
 Businesses often benefit from using different e-commerce shipping companies for domestic and international deliveries.
 Save time and find out all your options by using each carrier’s online shipping calculators.

 Negotiate with Suppliers

 Negotiating freight contracts takes time, but it pays off when you know you got the best possible rates.
 These factors affect your freight contract.

 - What you’re shipping – Freight that is easily damaged, involves hazardous materials or has to be refrigerated costs more to ship.

 - How often you’re shipping – If you ship a small amount every day, it will cost more than a weekly bulk transport.

 - How much tonnage you need delivered – Supply carriers with annual amounts and seasonal averages.